Terrencebosco/multi-page-sales/README.md

     git push heroku main

-also created allies script to add commi and push to with git `git cmp "comment"`
+also created allies script to add commit and push to with git `git cmp "comment"`

 ```